 Their two sons are: Luke Chan Lowe born in 1969, (a sign writer who moved to Melbourne to live in 2002) is married to Janine with two children Taine and Jarrah Lowe; and Raymond Lowe born in 1975 and is married to Dana Nellie Douglas.
 Their children are Dana, Freedom, Raymond, Caleb and Leah.

 Son Luke talks about his father Luke and mother Cathy:

 My Dad who was a very hard worker and good provider always had two jobs, working the market garden during the days and weekends and also worked shift work at Union Carbide making batteries and prior to that Kensington Carpets in Panmure.
-Both jobs started in the afternoon and finished around midnight allowing him to do some garden work during the day then resting to get ready for afternoon shift, he did this for many years, it’s amazing as I have done the same working two jobs for many years too.
+Both jobs started in the afternoon and finished around midnight allowing him to do some garden work during the day then resting to get ready for the afternoon shift, he did this for many years, it’s amazing as I have done the same working two jobs for many years too.

 Although My Mum lived with my Grandma for a few years, they never formed a close relationship, there was the language barrier as well as the cultural difference, they accepted each other but I don’t think there was that Mother – daughter-in-law relationship.

 We were predominately raised by my Mother and bonded closer to her side of the family, my Dad being a worker was either working or sleeping so the nurture came from our Mother and her whanau, we were accepted and felt more comfortable with this side.